German train drivers strike despite last-minute offer

 Deutsche Bahn has proposed to phase in a 3.2-percent wage increase in two steps in 2022 and 2023.

-The company's most recent offer did not put a figure on the bonus to be negotiated, while the GDL has demanded a premium of 600 euros ($703).
+The company's most recent offer made no mention of the value of the bonus to be negotiated, while the GDL has demanded a premium of 600 euros ($703).

+As the strike began, only one in four long-distance passenger services were operating.